 Almost everything we owned had been sold or given away.
 We moved into a hotel room that was maybe 300 square feet on a good day.
 The adjustment was huge, but surprisingly, it wasn’t as hard as I had expected it to be initially.

 When I researching how to live in a hotel full-time, I had my choice of extended stay hotels to choose from.
-Each one offered a different number of rates and amenities, but since I had a child with me, I had a few absolute needs.
+Each one offered a different rates for a long-term stay and different amenities, but since I had a child with me, I had a few absolute needs.

 I not only needed a kitchenette, but I needed one with a stove and preferred a full-size fridge.
 It is hard enough to feed a kid in a hotel, but it would have been much worse trying to do so with just a dorm size fridge and microwave.

-I also needed a laundry on site and since I had Momma with us; a pet-friendly hotel.
+I also needed a laundry on-site and since I had my dog with us; a pet-friendly hotel.

 Woodspring Suites Review